About This Product

 - More than 40 titles from the award-winning Bill Moyers Collection including A Walk through the 20th Century (16+ hours); Buying the War (Emmy Award winner); LBJ’s Road to War; Abraham Lincoln Revealed; Report from Philadelphia; and others.

-- California Newsreel titles on African-American history, including Goin’ to Chicago (a CINE Golden Eagle Award winner); Ethnic Notions, July ’64; The Road to Brown; and more.
+- California Newsreel titles on African-American history, including Goin’ to Chicago (a CINE Golden Eagle Award winner); Traces of the Trade: A Story from the Deep North; The Rise and Fall of Jim Crow; Hoxie: The First Stand; and more.

 - The Silk Road: Where East Met West – the fascinating three-part story of the lucrative trade route which changed the course of civilization forever.